rainbowchook/function-ttl-ts/README.md

 DynamoDB items will be archived to an S3 bucket.
 The Lambda function is triggered by DynamoDB TTL events and puts expired items into the S3 bucket as JSON objects.

-This CDK project will deploys the following stack to your AWS cloud environment:
+This CDK project will deploy the following stack to your AWS cloud environment:

 - DynamoDB table with TTL attribute configured
 - S3 Bucket